Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 April 2026 10.27.18 UTC
+- WIB: Rabu, 8 April 2026 12.52.47 UTC
-- WITA: Rabu, 8 April 2026 11.27.18 UTC
+- WITA: Rabu, 8 April 2026 13.52.47 UTC
-- WIT: Rabu, 8 April 2026 12.27.18 UTC
+- WIT: Rabu, 8 April 2026 14.52.47 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: inspirational
+Kategori: nature